 Western Mail, Peter Collins / 8.9.18

-Kadesha studies with Antje Weithaas at the Kronberg Academy.
-His previous teachers included Salvatore Accardo, Grigori Zhislin and Ulf Wallin.
-He studied chamber music with Hatto Beyerle in Hannover and at the European Chamber Music Academy.
-Masterclasses with Ferenc Rados, Steven Isserlis, Ivry Gitlis, Leonidas Kavakos and Eberhard Feltz complete his studies.
-Since 2018, Kadesha has been supported by the Young Classical Artists Trust in the United Kingdom.
+Kadesha studied with Antje Weithaas, Salvatore Accardo, Grigori Zhislin and Ulf Wallin, and completed his Masters at the Kronberg Academy in 2020.
+He studied chamber music with Hatto Beyerle in Hannover and has taken part in masterclasses with Ferenc Rados, Steven Isserlis, Ivry Gitlis, Leonidas Kavakos and Eberhard Feltz.
+His numerous awards include prizes at the 2015 Deutscher Musikwettbewerb, 2013 Leopold Mozart Violin Competition and he was selected for representation by the Young Classical Artists Trust (YCAT) in 2018.

 Kadesha plays on the ''ex-Moser'' Guarneri de Gesu of 1743, kindly loaned to him by a private collection.
 He also is a Pirastro artist.